New River Gorge Scenic Drives

 Erected by National Park Service US Department of Interior.

 Location.
 38° 4.202′ N, 81° 4.564′ W. Marker is in Lansing, West Virginia, in Fayette County.
 Marker is on Visitor Center Road.
+The marker is located on the grounds of Canyon Rim Visitor Center, New River Gorge National River.
 Touch for map.
-The marker is located on the grounds of Canyon Rim Visitor Center, New River Gorge National River.
 Marker is in this post office area: Lansing WV 25862, United States of America.
+Touch for directions.

 Categories. • Bridges & Viaducts • Industry & Commerce • Railroads & Streetcars •